-NWB Bank believes that the factors described below represent the principal risks inherent in investing in the Notes, but the inability of NWB Bank to pay interest, principal or other amounts on or in connection with any Notes may occur for other reasons and NWB Bank does not represent that the statements below regarding the risks of holding any Notes are exhaustive.
-The risks described below are not the only risks NWB Bank faces.
-Additional risks and uncertainties not presently known to NWB Bank or that it currently believes to be immaterial could also have a material impact on its business operations and the price of the Notes.
-Prospective investors should also read the detailed information set out elsewhere in this Base Prospectus and reach their own views prior to making any investment decision.
+NWB Bank believes that the factors described below represent all the material risks inherent in investing in the Notes, but the inability of NWB Bank to pay interest, principal or other amounts on or in connection with any Notes may occur for other reasons.
+Risks not presently known to NWB Bank or that it currently believes to be immaterial could also have a material impact on its business operations and the price of the Notes.
+Prospective investors should also read the detailed information set out elsewhere in this Base Prospectus and reach their own views prior to making any investment decision with respect to the Notes.